gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

     mind when doing performance comparisons.

 * :switch:`-O1`
+    Moderate optimization (same as :switch:`-O` without an operand);
-    Moderate optimization; optimizes reasonably well but does not degrade compilation time significantly.
-You may not be able to see some variables in the debugger and changing the value of some variables in the debugger may not have the effect you desire.
+    optimizes reasonably well but does not degrade compilation time significantly.
+You may not be able to see some variables in the debugger, and changing the value of some variables in the debugger may not have the effect you desire.

 * :switch:`-O2`
-    Full optimization;
-    generates highly optimized code and has
+    Extensive optimization; generates highly optimized code but has an increased compilation time.
-    the slowest compilation time.
 You may see significant impacts on your ability to display and modify variables in the debugger.

 * :switch:`-O3`
-    Full optimization as in :switch:`-O2`;
-    also uses more aggressive automatic inlining of subprograms within a unit (:ref:`Inlining_of_Subprograms`) and attempts to vectorize loops.
+    Full optimization; attempts more sophisticated transformations, in particular on loops, possibly at the cost of larger generated code.
+    You may be hardly able to use the debugger at this optimization level.

 * :switch:`-Os`
+    Optimize for size (code and data) of resulting binary rather than speed; based on the :switch:`-O2` optimization level, but disables some of its transformations that often increase code size, as well as performs further optimizations designed to reduce code size.

+* :switch:`-Oz`
-    Optimize space usage (code and data) of resulting program.
+    Optimize aggressively for size (code and data) of resulting binary rather than speed; may increase the number of instructions executed if these instructions require fewer bytes to be encoded.

+* :switch:`-Og`
+    Optimize for debugging experience rather than speed; based on the :switch:`-O1` optimization level, but attempts to eliminate all the negative effects of optimization on debugging.

 Higher optimization levels perform more global transformations on the program and apply more expensive analysis algorithms in order to generate faster and more compact code.
 The price in compilation time, and the resulting improvement in execution time, both depend on the particular application and the hardware environment.
 You should experiment to find the best level for your application.

 Since the precise set of optimizations done at each level will vary from release to release (and sometime from target to target), it is best to think